pedhmendes/spin-systems-ic/README.md

 ## OpenMP

 Eventually I will talk about parallelization, the tool chose was OpenMP.
 More information about it can be found in this [link](https://www.openmp.org/).

+I'm currently doing a course about OpenMp in Coursera, Fundamentals of Parallelism on Intel Architecture.
+More information about this course can be found [here](https://www.coursera.org/learn/parallelism-ia).